nazimboudeffa/cocorico-faq/README.md

     - sensio/generator-bundle is locked to version v3.1.7 and an update of this package was not requested.
 ```

+Other errors

+If you have an error like `requires composer-plugin-api ^1.0` you need to downgrade by doing

+`sudo composer self-update --1`

+Problem 1 fixed by doing

+`sudo apt-get install php-mongodb`

+Problem 2 fixed by doing

+`sudo apt-get install php-mbstring`

+Problem 3 fixed by doing

+`sudo apt-get install php-zip`

+Problem 5 fixed by doing

+`sudo apt-get install php-xml`

 Installation process starts

 ```